-Last month I travelled to Buffalo for a conference that brought together community organizers, social and economic advocates and academics to talk about strategies for a people and planet-centre economy.
+Last month I travelled to Buffalo for a conference that brought together community organizers, advocates and academics to talk about strategies for a people and planet-centre economy.

 Buffalo, only two hours south of my home in Toronto, is making an ambitious comeback after a long economic decline.